roy-t/roy-t.nl/_posts/2020-08-09-Asteroids.md

 ---
 <!-- Import required for XPlot.Plotly to work correctly -->
 <script src="{{site.url}}/files/require.min.js"></script>
 After watching [this video](https://www.youtube.com/watch?v=lctXaT9pxA0) I've become inspired to procedurally generate my own asteroids.
 I became even more intrigued when the video showed me how to combine functions to give such interesting results.
-However explaining how it works to friends and colleageus proved to be difficult.
+However explaining how it works to friends and colleagues proved to be difficult.
 That's why I've decided to compile the technique in a Juypter Notebook.
-You can find the original notebook at [github](https://github.com/roy-t/MiniRTS/tree/master/Notebooks) as well as compute shaders in which I have implemented these techhniques.
+You can find the original notebook at [github](https://github.com/roy-t/MiniRTS/tree/master/Notebooks) as well as compute shaders in which I have implemented these techniques.

 ## First things first